 This information was prepared as an account of work sponsored by an agency of the U.S. Government.
-Neither the U.S. Government nor any agency thereof, nor any of their employees, makes any warranty, expressed or implied, or assumes any legal liability or responsibility for any third party's use, or the results of such use, of any information, apparatus, product, or process disclosed herein, or represents that its use by such a third party would not infringe on privately owned rights.
-The views expressed herein are not necessarily those of the U.S. Nuclear Regulatory Commission.
+Neither the U.S. Government nor any agency thereof, nor any of their employees, makes any warranty, expressed or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness, of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
+References herein to any specific commercial product, process, or service by trade name, trade mark, manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favoring by the U.S. Government or any agency thereof.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the U.S. Government or any agency thereof.

-System Study: High-Pressure Safety Injection 1998-2020
+System Study: High-Pressure Safety Injection 1998-2022